 🚫 Myth: Design doesn't affect usability.

-Truth: People perceive beautiful designs as easier to use.
-But attention, bad usability breaks that illusion fast (Aesthetic-Usability Effect, Kurosu & Kashimura, 1995).
+✅ The truth is: People perceive beautiful designs as easier to use.
+But beware, bad usability quickly shatters that illusion (Aesthetic-Usability Effect, Kurosu & Kashimura, 1995).

 Make work for everyone